DataDog/documentation/content/en/metrics/otlp.md

 ### Hostname resolution

 OpenTelemetry defines certain semantic conventions related to host names.
-If an OTLP payload has a known hostname attribute, Datadog products honor these conventions and try to use its value as a hostname.
+If an OTLP payload has a known hostname attribute, Datadog honors these conventions and tries to use its value as a hostname.
 The semantic conventions are considered in the following order:

 1. `datadog.host.name`, a Datadog-specific hostname convention
 2. `k8s.node.name`, the Kubernetes node name
-3. cloud provider-specific conventions, based on the `cloud.provider` semantic convention
+3. Cloud provider-specific conventions, based on the `cloud.provider` semantic convention
 4. `host.id`, the unique host ID
 5. `host.name`, the system hostname
 6. `container.id`, the container ID

-If none are present, Datadog products assign a system-level hostname to payloads.
+If none are present, Datadog assigns a system-level hostname to payloads.
 On the OpenTelemetry Collector, add the ['resource detection' processor][3] to your pipelines for accurate hostname resolution.

 ### Example